 A midweek day off is the perfect time to cruise down to Lawndale for an Indian feast.
 Al-Noor is our favorite Indian restaurant in the city, and while we have been known to endure the 405 South on a Wednesday at 6:30pm for their garlic naan, such dedication isn’t for everyone.
 The lamb palak tastes just as good at lunch, and as a bonus you’ll probably be eating the leftovers for dinner on your couch later.

-Destroyer is only open Monday to Friday, 8am to 3:30pm, meaning that unless you work nearby or have the kind of job (or lack of a job) where you can disappear for an hour and a half lunch, you probably haven’t made it here.
-The next holiday you have, you’re coming here.
+Destroyer is only open Monday to Friday, 8am to 3:30pm, meaning that unless you work nearby or have the kind of job (or lack of a job) where you can disappear for a 1.5 hour lunch, you probably haven’t made it here.
+But on your next day off, you’re coming here.
 Ideally at 10:30am so you can start with breakfast and have a second course of lunch.
 And yes, we’ve done that.
 Multiple times.

 There are a lot of ways to have a perfect day off in LA, and this is one of them: Wake up at 6:30am as usual.
 Realize you don’t have to work today and celebrate by sleeping until 1pm.
-Go for a hike because this is LA.
+Go for a hike.
 Resolve to cancel out the hike.
 Head straight for Pizzeria Mozza, sit at the bar, order the goat cheese and bacon pizza and a glass of red.
 If you died now, you’d be very happy.

-As much as we love the food at Gjusta, we also get it: it is a complete and utter sh*tshow.
+As much as we love the food at Gjusta, we will also be the first to admit it can be a complete and utter sh*tshow.
 Come here on a weekend and you’ll be waiting 30 minutes just to order and god forbid you brought your dog, because then you end up sitting in the parking lot on milk crates.
 But at 11am on a Tuesday?
 Gjusta is a glorious place to be.
 You’ll stroll up to the counter, order the tuna conserva sandwich, choose at least one of the daily changing salads, head to the patio, and sit in an actual chair with a back.
-It’s entirely possible you’ve now found the meaning of life.
+You should probably get a slice of cake too.
+You deserve it.